We usually picture huskies in chilly, snowy areas, but can they live in a warmer spot like Florida? We’ll break it all down for you below!

 Is It OK To Have a Husky In Florida?

-I think it’s safe to say that any husky will be ok in Florida, so long as you provide them with everything they need to cool down in case they get too hot.
+I think it’s safe to say that any husky will be ok in Florida, so long as the owner provides them with everything they need to cool down in case they get too hot.

 Many people ask if huskies need air conditioning and the answer totally depends on where you live and your home.